 What is peel treatment?

 A facial peel is a skin-resurfacing procedure that involves application of a chemical solution to damaged facial areas.
+We offer this treatment in Melbourne, Hawthorn, Camberwell, Kew & Glen Iris.
 The procedure is intended to peel away the superficial layers of the skin (exfoliation) giving a youthful, unblemished complexion.
 Facial peels are a very popular non-surgical cosmetic procedure.
 Facial peels rejuvenate the skin’s texture by improving the appearance of scars, discoloration, wrinkles and sun damage.
 Some indications that you might benefit from peel treatment include:

 - Acne (pimples)